Disagreement-based Active Learning in Online Settings: The Online Active Learning Algorithm

-The choice of this specific threshold function will become clear in Sec.~\ref{subsec:regret} when the relationship between the empirical error difference of two hypothesis and the ensemble error rate difference under $\mathbb P$ is analyzed.
+The choice of this specific threshold function will become clear in Sec.~\ref{subsec:regret} when the relationship between the empirical error difference of two hypotheses and the ensemble error rate difference under $\mathbb P$ is analyzed.

+A detailed description of the algorithm is given in Algorithm~\ref{alg:oal}.
+The algorithm parameter $M$ is set to $\lceil m dT^{\frac{2-2\alpha}{2-\alpha}}\log T \rceil$, where $m$ is a positive integer whose value will be discussed in Sec.~\ref{subsec:label}.
+We point out that while the horizon length $T$ is used as an input parameter to the algorithm, the standard doubling trick can be applied when $T$ is unknown.